data protection

 - According to Article 21 GDPR, you have the right to object, which, once enforced, will result in a change in the processing.

-- If data is used to conduct direct advertising, you can object to this type of data processing at any time.
-We may no longer use your data for direct marketing after this.
+- If data is used for direct marketing purposes, you can object to this type of data processing at any time.
+We may then no longer use your data for direct marketing purposes.

-- If data is used to carry out profiling, you can object to this type of data processing at any time.
-We may no longer use your data for profiling after this.
+- If data is used for profiling, you can object to this type of data processing at any time.
+We may no longer use your data for profiling after this time.

 - According to Article 22 GDPR, you may have the right not to be subjected to a decision based solely on automated processing (e.g. profiling).

-- According to Article 77 of the GDPR, you have the right to complain.
-This means that you can complain to the data protection authority at any time if you believe that the processing of personal data violates the GDPR.
+- According to Article 77 of the GDPR, you have the right to lodge a complaint.
+This means you can lodge a complaint with the data protection authority at any time if you believe that the processing of personal data violates the GDPR.

-If you believe that the processing of your data violates data protection law or that your data protection rights have been violated in any other way, you can complain to the supervisory authority.
-For Austria, this is the Data Protection Authority, whose website you can find at https://www.dsb.gv.at/ .
-In Germany, there is a data protection officer for each federal state.
-For more information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) .
+If you believe that the processing of your data violates data protection law or that your data protection rights have been violated in any other way, you can lodge a complaint with the supervisory authority.
+In Austria, this is the Data Protection Authority, whose website can be found at https://www.dsb.gv.at/ .
+In Germany, each federal state has a data protection officer.
+For further information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) .
 The following local data protection authority is responsible for our company:

 Austrian Data Protection Authority